Click on image

 the image file

-Wight, scale about 12 miles to 1 inch, published in
+ie Hampshire, scale about 4 miles to 1 inch, engraved by

 |Old Hampshire Mapped|